cube-js/cube/docs/content/Examples, Tutorials & Recipes/Incremental-Pre-Aggregations.md

 ---
 title: Incremental Pre-aggregations
 permalink: /incremental-pre-aggregations
-scope: cubejs
-category: Guides
+category: Examples & Tutorials
-subCategory: Tutorials
+subCategory: Query acceleration
-menuOrder: 25
+menuOrder: 7
 ---

 When you use partitioned rollups on immutable data there's an opportunity to